 When Matt Andrews joined Aerotek, a leading recruiting and staffing firm serving more than 300,000 contract employees and 18,000 clients, he was tasked with creating customer marketing campaigns.
 The initiative required coordination across more than half a dozen marketing teams—each with independent systems and processes.

 Teams sent hundreds of emails back and forth for some projects.
 Miscommunication was a constant threat and efficiencies suffered.
-Matt and his colleagues knew something had to change.
+Matt and his colleagues knew something had to change in their marketing implementation plan.

 “We had to find a way to streamline collaboration,” Andrews says.
 “We got together and said, ‘Let’s explore collaboration tools and see if we can bring everything into a central hub.
 Let’s get out of email and find something that does it all.’
 At the same time, we wanted something that would track historical project data so we could go back and research how things were done, how long it took to do them, and who was involved.”